-In this article, we look at the circumstances when a corporate entity must be included in a PSC register and what details must be obtained and entered in the register.
+In this article, we look at the circumstances when a corporate entity must be included in a PSC register and what details must be obtained and recorded.
 Elsewhere, we look at the process a company should follow to identify its PSCs and RLEs and put together the register.

-Inform Direct makes it easy to put together your PSC register
+Inform Direct makes it easy to keep track of PSCs and RLEs

 Condition A: It would need to have been classed as a person with significant control if it had been an individual.
 That means it must meet at least one of the following conditions: